thomaslaforgia/labber/README.md

 - `rake post_repos`

-  Reports new results to Slack
+  Posts new results to Slack channel